-Southwest (Lincoln, Lyon, Murray, Pipestone and Rock Counties) SHIP
+Southwest (Lincoln, Lyon, Murray, Pipestone, Redwood and Rock counties) SHIP

-- Hear about how students at Russell-Tyler-Ruthton School are growing their own fresh produce:
+- Watch this video to learn how students at Russell-Tyler-Ruthton School are growing their own fresh produce:

 Working with schools